znkaihuang/l-essayer/README.md

 ## Project status and room for improvement

-This is a personal demonstrated project while still some minor(?) defects.
+This is a personal demonstrated project but strive to  make its basic features as complete as possible.

+Though, some minor(?) defects can be observed.
 See https://github.com/znkaihuang/l-essayer/issues.

 Some more advanced improvements are taken into consideration but not implement yet.